julelang/manual/src/dynamic-types/any.md

 ```

 `any` type protects itself against mutability if necessary.
-For example, you have slice value holds by any-typed variable.
+For example, you have a slice value held by any-typed variable.
 And your variable is immutable.
-So, if you cast your value to slice for assign to mutable variable, you will get error.
+So, if you cast your value to slice for assignment to a mutable variable, you will get an error.
-Because of slice is mutable type, so it's breaking immutability.
+Because a slice is a mutable type, it's breaking immutability.